 The book rightly points out that most people confuse necessary expenses with discretionary ones.
 Much like keeping up with the Joneses, your desires will always increase to consume whatever money you have and then some.
 This is also why keeping a budget is so important, so that you know where your money is going.

 This desire to live beyond your means is true regardless of your income level.
 Even if you make $200,000 a year or $1,000,000 a year, there will always be things you desire that are slightly out of reach, whether it be a nice vacation or a luxury yacht.

-By adjusting your mindset and making your greatest desire be saving a portion of your income (The Richest Man in Babylon uses 10%), you will be satisfying your desire and still living within your means.
+By adjusting your mindset to save a portion of your income first (The Richest Man in Babylon uses 10%), you will be satisfying your desires and still living within your means.

 Lesson 3 – Put Your Money to Work